 Salmon carcass data collected during spawning ground surveys will be consistent with Tasks 7-5, 7-7a, and 7-7b in Appendix F in Murdoch and Peven (2005).
-All CWTs (i.e., snouts) from carcasses will be sent to the WDFW CWT Lab in Olympia.
-The CWT Lab will extract and read CWT and submit all required information to RMIS within one year of collection.
+All CWTs (i.e., snouts) from carcasses will be sent to the WDFW CWT Lab in Olympia or read locally.
+The CWT readers will extract and read CWT and submit all required information to RMIS within one year of collection.
 Data collected during spawning ground activities will be managed electronically in the WDFW/PUD database.